|

 write it on label with

 gold metallic permanent gel pen.
+7:30 am At breakfast,

 don’t make food - make husband and kids sign the quilt.
 Take a